koral--/blog/source/2015-06-11-virtual-machine-update-this-weekend-jun-13.html.markdown

 ## Schedule & Status

-**Status**: the virtual machine is prepared and passed our initial tests.
+**Status**: the virtual machine update is now **finished**.
-We'll keep testing it until we start the release on June 13.
+Our tests did finish successfully, we don't know about any issue related to the update.

 The Virtual Machine update is scheduled for **Saturday, June 13, 2015**, we'll update this section with the status of the update.